setms/book/docs/engineering-process/analysis.md

 Technology-specific knowledge tells us that the big ball of mud approach has severe downsides for applications of non-trivial size.
 It can't tell us whether a modulith or a microservices approach is the right choice, however.
-For that, we need context-specific knowledge about team structures, skill levels of developers, etc.
+For that, we need context-specific knowledge about team sizes, skill levels of team members, etc.

 Knowledge resides in several different locations: people, artifacts, and organizational entities.
 As the number of knowledge workers that collaborate to solve a problem grows, it becomes more important to capture